ToddRosenkrantz/cse6332_project/README.md

 	./pipeline_monitor.sh
 7. !!!IMPORTANT!!!
-	Prior to stoping the containers
+	Prior to stopping the containers
 	Manually stop the producers or use:
 	make stop
 	which runs ./stack_shutdown.sh